 The first is to actually understand how you're making money.
 Know your revenue numbers, in and out, who reading could tell me your revenue numbers right now?
 Who could tell me your revenue numbers for your product?
 Who here can tell me what's your split between net new and upsell?

-Generally when I ask groups those questions I see quite a big reduction in people that could actually answer them, but it's important to just be able to memorise those and rattle them out.
+Generally, when I ask groups those questions I see quite a big reduction in people that could actually answer them, but it's important to just be able to memorize those and rattle them out.
 Another aspect you've got to think of is your partners as well if you are a company that resells to partners at all, which Zscaler does a lot.

 The second piece is driving a unique marketing plan based on those revenue goals.
 Again, everything you do on marketing, map it back to your dollars, and it has some very clear-cut examples of what that looks like and what we've done within Zscaler to actually be, in my mind, successful on that.

 The third thing is to work with the demand-gen team.
 You know, it's funny, this idea of why PMM should start thinking like CEOs actually came from my CMO currently at Zscaler, Micheline Nijmeh.
 The first meeting I had with her one on one, she said, look at it, Product Marketing is the heart, demand-gen are the veins and the arteries, so what we need to be able to do is come up with a messaging position to help demand-gen use throughout their content syndication methods, social media, paid digital, whatever that might be, to leverage.

 So, work with your CMO in that mind.
 If you are the CEO, demand gen's your CMO.
 The other piece are your subject matter experts, which in this case are going to be your product managers, within Zscaler we created this idea of a pod.
 So, every pod is split up by the different products we have, we have four different platforms that we drive, and each of those platforms has a demand-gen owner, a product marketer and a product manager as well.